How to Best Understand Bloor’s Research on HANA

 “Conversely, SAP is now positioning both VORA and Hadoop (MapR) technologies as SAP BW EDW archiving tiers, thus creating further data platform choices and, potentially, IT operational complexity.”

-Companies can keep SAP away from archiving will be better off as this has never been SAP’s strength.
+Companies that can keep SAP away from archiving will be better off as this has never been SAP’s strength.
 I have yet to hear anyone else proposing Hadoop for BW archiving.
 But if anyone knows differently, please comment.

 Bypassing Technology Specialists to Target C Level Executives